marine-predators-group/cams-nb/drafts/2019-07-01-Genome-Annotation---Pgenerosa_v074-MAKER-on-Mox.md

 3. The data is real and the majority of genes in the _P.generosa_ genome lie outside of these large scaffolds.
 If this is the case, this means that there are _lengthy_ stretches of DNA that do not have readily-identifiable genomic features.
 It also suggests that, overall, the assembly we have (Pgenerosa_v070) is quite fragmented.

-So, to assess some of this (particularly points 2 and 3 above), I decided to look at the three annotations we have for _P.generosa_ using IGV.
+So, to assess some of this (particularly points 2 and 3 above), I decided to look at the three annotations we have for _P.generosa_ using IGV on some of the 18 scaffolds that are present in each of the three previous assembly variations we've annotated with MAKER.

 #### PGA_scaffold_1